 The North Carolina General Assembly established the Parks and Recreation Trust Fund (PARTF) on July 16, 1994 to fund improvements in the state's park system, to fund grants for local governments and to increase the public's access to the state's beaches.
-The Parks and Recreation Authority, a fifteen-member appointed board, was also created to allocate funds from PARTF to the state parks and to the grants program for local governments.
+The Parks and Recreation Authority, a nine-member appointed board, was also created to allocate funds from PARTF to the state parks and to the grants program for local governments.

 PARTF is the primary source of funding to build and renovate facilities in the state parks as well as to buy land for new and existing parks.

 The PARTF program also provides dollar-for-dollar grants to local governments.
 Recipients use the grants to acquire land and/or to develop parks and recreational projects that serve the general public.
 At this website, you can learn how to apply for a grant, see lists of past grant recipients and download an application.
 You can also learn about the Parks and Recreation Authority and how to contact us.

 A portion of PARTF is the primary funding source for the Public Beach and Coastal Waterfront Access Program.
 The program, administered by the Division of Coastal Management (DCM), offers matching grants to local governments throughout North Carolina's twenty coastal counties.
 To learn more about this program, go to the Division of Coastal Management website.

 Establishing the North Carolina Parks and Recreation Trust

 The Parks and Recreation Trust Fund (PARTF) is a method of financing parks and recreation that now has a proven track record—and solid public support—in North Carolina; but, obviously at the beginning, it took some convincing…

 1993 - Growing Momentum: Passage of the State Park Bond Referendum